-- 1.1 The most important criteria for choosing a methodology are:
+- 1.1 a The most Some important criteria for choosing a methodology are:

-- (a) reproducibility of data production between laboratories and detection platforms (types of equipment);
+- (a) reproducibility of data production between laboratories and detection platforms (different types of equipment);

 - (b) repeatability over time;

 - (c) discrimination power;

-- (d) possibilities for databasing;
+- (d) possibilities for databasing; anda

 - (e) accessibility of methodology.

+- [(f) cost ]c

-1.2 As improvements in technology and new equipment become available, it is important for the continued sustainability of databases that the interpretation of the data produced are independent of the equipment used to produce them.
+- 1.2 As improvements in technology and new equipment become available, it is important for the continued sustainability of databases that the interpretation of the data produced are independent of the equipment used to produce them.
 This is, for example, the case with DNA sequencing data.
 Initially, radioactively labeled primers and sequencing gels were used to produce such data, whereas this can now be done using fluorescent dyes followed by separation on high throughput, largely automated, capillary gel electrophoresis systems.

-Despite these differences, the data produced with the various techniques are consistent with each other and independent of the techniques used to produce them.
-This can also apply to data produced using, e.g. DNA microsatellites (simple sequence repeats, SSR) or Single Nucleotide Polymorphisms (SNPs).
+- a [1.3] Despite these differences, the data produced with the various techniques are consistent with each other and independent of the techniques used to produce them.
+This can also apply to data produced using, e.g. DNA microsatellites (Simple Sequence Repeats, SSR) or Single Nucleotide Polymorphisms (SNPs).
 This repeatability and reproducibility is important in the construction, operation and longevity of databases.
-Only in this way can a centrally maintained database, populated with verified data from a range of sources, be constructed in a cost-effective way such that the significant investment required in its establishment is only made once.
+Only in this way can a centrally maintained database, populated with verified data from a range of sources, be constructed in a cost effective way such that the significant investment required in its